 Learn about Uppsala

-Venture inside the Upplands Museum and its modern interior tells the colourful history of Uppsala from the Middle Ages through art, everyday objects from the past and historic journals found in the library.
+Inside the museum, its modern interior tells the colourful history of Uppsala from the Middle Ages through art, everyday objects from the past and historic journals found in the library.
 It also celebrates the lives and work of notable Swedish cultural personalities like Eric Sahlström, a much-loved nyckelharpa player, and popular Swedish author and screenwriter Astrid Lindgren.

 To soak up yet more Swedish history, visitors should press on ahead to the fascinating Museum Gustavianum